AlmogChn/Tsunami/README.md

 system for detecting high severity vulnerabilities with high confidence.

 # The purpose of the scanner in the organization
-In our organization there is a list of servers that we would like to know if there are any vulnerabilities on them.
-We have another server on which tsunami scanner is installed(aws, ec2).
+We would like to know if there are any vulnerabilities in our organization's servers which are stored in a list.
+We have an additional server on which the Tsunami scanner is installed(aws, ec2).

 # Operating Instructions
-* Before you start running, you must contact me so that I can turn on the EC2 on which the tsunami is installed.
+* Prior to running the scanner, contact me for turning on the EC2 server where tsunami is installed on.
+*
 1. **Jenkins** -> Manage nodes and clouds -> New node -> "linux" (name):             ## Guide to adding a Node for SSH access to AWS

      a. name : 'linux'